globus/globus-automate-client/docs/source/authoring_flows.rst

 The user running the Flow must have administration privileges over the destination endpoint.

-View this flow in the `Globus web app. <https://app.globus.org/flows/cdcd6d1a-b1c3-4e0b-8d4c-f205c16bf80c/definition>`_
+View the `Transfer Set Permissions flow definition`_ in the Globus web app.

 .. code-block:: json
     :caption: Example Input